Leadership

 Operating modelBest forTypical metricsCommon failure mode

-Copilot-firstTeams standardizing on assisted authoring (code/docs)Lead time, PR review time, deploy frequencyOutput inflation increases review burden
+Copilot-firstStandardized assisted authoring (code, docs)Lead time, review time, deploy frequencyArtifact inflation overwhelms review and testing

-AI product teamCompanies shipping AI features to customersActivation, retention, latency, eval pass rateEvals don’t match real usage; reliability gaps
+AI product teamCompanies shipping AI features to customersActivation, retention, latency, eval pass rateEvals diverge from real usage; reliability surprises

 Key Takeaway

-In 2026, “AI governance” is not a document—it’s a set of defaults embedded into your platforms: routing, logging, budgets, and evals that make the safe path the easy path.
+In 2026, governance is a set of product defaults—routing, logging, budgets, and evals—so the safe path is the easy path.

-Use AI to shrink meetings, not to justify more of them
+Use AI to delete meetings, not justify new ones

-laptop on desk symbolizing async work and decision memos
+laptop and notes representing async-first work and decision memos

-Table 2: A practical checklist for leaders implementing AI-native team standards
+Table 2: A leader’s checklist for AI-native standards that stick

 AreaStandard to setOwnerReview cadence

-Model accessApproved models, data classes, and retention rulesSecurity + PlatformQuarterly
+Model accessApproved models, data classes, retention rulesSecurity + PlatformQuarterly

-Quality gatesTests required, eval pass thresholds, rollback runbooksEng Leads + SREBi-weekly
+Quality gatesTests required, eval thresholds, rollback runbooksEng Leads + SREBi-weekly

-Decision hygieneOne-page memos, Type 1 vs Type 2 decisions, ownersFunction HeadsWeekly
+Decision hygieneOne-page memos, reversible vs irreversible calls, explicit ownersFunction HeadsWeekly

-Training & onboardingPrompt patterns, redaction rules, review expectationsPeople Ops + EnablementOn hire + Semiannual
+Training & onboardingVerification habits, redaction rules, review expectationsPeople Ops + EnablementOn hire + Semiannual

 2. Days 16–45: standardize the safe path.
-Publish a one-page AI policy with data classes and approved tools.
-Route usage through an AI gateway where feasible.
-Establish two quality gates: (1) human approval for external-facing content, (2) test/eval requirements for agentic automation.
+Ship a one-page AI policy focused on data classes and allowed tools.
+Route production usage through a gateway (managed or internal) where it can be audited.
+Set two non-negotiables: human approval for external-facing output, and tests/evals for any workflow that takes action.

-4. Days 76–90: operationalize.
-Launch a monthly AI throughput memo.
-Create budgets and alerts.
-Update hiring loops to test judgment.
-Lock in meeting hygiene rules (decision memo template, AI summaries, fewer status meetings).
+4. Days 76–90: make it operating rhythm.
+Publish an AI throughput memo.
+Add budgets and alerts.
+Update hiring loops to test verification.
+Enforce meeting hygiene with decision memos and async summaries.

 # Example: AI gateway request headers (conceptual)